 5 – Don’t leave anyone out

 A big part of getting people on board with new safety training is making sure that everyone is on the same page.
 Make sure that all employees are asked to contribute ideas to safety discussions and therefore can feel valued in making the safety rules a collaborative process.
 Also, if you need to schedule multiple training sessions, you should try to keep them close together so that the knowledge-base of your employees isn’t unequal for long – you can avoid attitudes of resistance by keeping everyone up to date in a timely fashion.
 These training sessions are also a great way to introduce the usage of new safety signs.
-Safety signs (such as these) can help remind employees to exercise caution and to act safely in all work related endeavors.
+Safety signs can help remind employees to exercise caution and to act safely in all work related endeavors.

 6 – Ongoing Development and Feedback